-Tags: apple cider, Apple Tart, apples, baking, Calvados, caramel, cinnamon, cream cheese, Dessert, figs, granite, ice, mascarpone, pie, shortbread, tart
+Tags: apple cider, Apple Tart, apples, baking, Calvados, caramel, cinnamon, cream cheese, Dessert, figs, granita, granite, green apple ice, ice, mascarpone, pie, shortbread, tart

-I ADORE apples, especially when they’re baked into crumbles, crisps, buckles, cobblers, pies etc. I had a craving for something baked with apples, but hey, it’s summer, I should be taking advantage of all the wonderful, plump berries that are now at their best and in abundance!
-OK, I DO take advantage of them, but why not pepper a little Fall flavor into my summer?
+I adore apples, especially when they’re baked into crumbles, crisps, buckles, cobblers, pies, etc. I recently had a craving for something baked with apples, but hey, it’s summer, I should be taking advantage of all the wonderful, plump berries that are now at their best and in abundance, right?
+OK, I do take advantage of them, but why not pepper a little Fall flavor into my summer?
 There are no rules when it comes to baking, outside of the scientific aspect, that is.
 I mean, wearing white after Labor Day is no longer considered ‘taboo’, right?

 That said, my father needs a little pick-me-up, so this apple dessert needs to do double duty.
-My father also happens to love apples, anything apple with cinnamon and sometimes raisins.
+My father also happens to love apples (realistically, who doesn’t?), anything apple with cinnamon and sometimes raisins.
 In fact, I think that’s one of his favorite combinations in the world, and apple pie is hands down his favorite dessert.
 With this in mind, I set out to create a baked apple dessert with a summer twist to it.
 I decided on a tart of some sort, with a creamy or custard like filling beneath the apples.

 Frangipane was my first thought, but then I thought ‘cool’ -temperature wise, and an apple cheesecake immediately came to mind.
 OK, scratch the tart…WAIT, NO, I want some warmth in this dessert, like an apple pie, but, once again, with ‘cool’ elements.
-NO apple pie a la mode covers all of the above, but I was feeling more adventurous.
+Yes, an apple pie a la mode covers all of the above, but I was feeling more adventurous.